MarnixMeersman/EEL_Embodied_Intelligence/README.md

 This project is largely build upon the [Unity ML-Agents Toolkit](https://github.com/Unity-Technologies/ml-agents).
 Also thanks to the community behind this toolkit.

 ## Configuration
 The `Config` folder contains various configuration files for hyperparameters that the model uses for training.
 Feel free to tweak these parameters to suit your particular needs.
+Note that in order to reproduce any of these results, you should clone the ml agents toolkit repo, download unity hub and the latest version of unity editor.

 ## Results
 The training and test results can be found in the `Results` folder.
 You can also visualize the metrics using TensorBoard by running the following command in your terminal: